 4. If applicable, confirming to the Member your satisfaction with the Member’s response; or, advising the Member of your dissatisfaction with their response.

-Individuals who wish to make a formal complaint must do so by filling out the Formal Complaint Form and submitting it by email, fax or mail to:
+Individuals who wish to make a formal complaint must do so by filling in the Formal Complaint Form and submitting it by email, fax or mail to:

 Office of the Integrity Commissioner